-In this guide, you will find instructions on how to remove the Mercedes front differential.
-Front differential is found on Mercedes-Benz with 4Matic (all-wheel drive) systems.
+In this guide, you will find instructions on removing the Mercedes front differential.
+The front differential is found on Mercedes-Benz with 4Matic (all-wheel drive) systems.

 To remove the front differential from the car, you must remove the front passenger drive shaft.
 Plan on two hours to remove the differential from the car.